openstack/neutron-lib/doc/source/review-guidelines.rst

   for an example.
 Please Use oslo's debtcollector library,
   example: http://docs.openstack.org/developer/debtcollector/

   The above implies that if you add something, we are stuck with that interface for a long time, so be careful.

+* Any code that imports/uses the following python modules should not be moved into neutron-lib:

+  - eventlet